 February 17, 2003: Jackie Peterson, Scott’s mother, tells The Associated Press she and Scott’s other family members believe kidnappers are keeping Laci captive until her baby is born.

 February 18, 2003: Search warrant in hand, investigators comb through the Peterson home, take measurements and collect possible evidence.
 In total, 95 items are removed from the home, according to CNN.

 March 4, 2003: The Carole Sund Carrington Memorial Reward Foundation offers a $50,000 reward for any information leading to Laci in addition to a $500,000 reward for her safe return, per CNN.

 March 6, 2003: Modesto police declare Laci’s case a homicide.

 March 12, 2003: Investigators once again search San Francisco Bay.

-April 13, 2003: A couple walking their dog find a decomposing body of a late-term fetus in Point Isabel Regional Shoreline Park, north of Berkeley.
-Its head was encircled by a loop and a half of plastic, as an anonymous Associated Press source revealed.
+April 13, 2003: A couple walking their dog find a decomposing body of a late-term fetus in Point Isabel Regional Shoreline Park, north of Berkeley, California.
+The baby’s head was encircled by a loop and a half of plastic, as an anonymous Associated Press source revealed.

 April 14, 2003: Laci’s body is found.
 Autopsy photographs obtained by ABC News shows Laci’s head was missing, as were parts of her limbs.
 Two and a half years later, a jury convicts Scott of two counts of murder.